If you’re looking for more success in life – be it in your property investing, wealth, or money management, today’s episode of my Podcast is for you.

 - You feel especially smart after last year's market rally without realizing that you had nothing to do with it.

 - You seek advice from a doctor to manage your health, an accountant to do your taxes, a lawyer to manage your legal problems, a plumber to fix your plumbing, a contractor to build your house, a trainer to help you exercise, a dentist to fix your teeth, and a pilot to fly when you travel.
-Then, with no experience, you go about investing willy nilly, all by yourself.
+Then, with no experience, you go about investing willy-nilly, all by yourself.

 - You think financial news is published because it has useful information you need to know.

-And here's two bonuses one for you:
+And here are two bonuses one for you: